Seattle Public Schools, 1862-2023: Edison Technical School

 See Additional Media

 Nine years later the annex building was expanded by adding a third floor and became the chief building for the new Thomas A. Edison Vocational School.
 The school was officially named on May 9, 1930, after the famous inventor whose life exemplified the practical applications of learning.
 The vocational school opened with an enrollment of 75.
-During the Depression, many of the students were high school graduates hoping to better their chances for employment with training in automobile mechanics (in Broadway High School's old auto shop), electrical trades, and many other fields.
+During the Depression, many of the students were high school graduates hoping to improve their chances for employment with training in automobile mechanics in Broadway High School’s old auto shop, electrical trades, and many other fields.

-In March 1943, the district announced, "Servicemen who come home broken in body will find a rehabilitation program waiting for them at Edison Vocational School … .
-The school will have facilities for hundreds of them to come and build themselves mentally and physically for a useful life."
-In October 1945, it was said that everyone from teenaged bobby-soxers, to veterans to gray-haired grandmothers jammed night classes, boosting enrollment at Broadway-Edison Evening School to a new high of 3,000, with many looking to complete their high school education.
+In March 1943, the district announced, "Servicemen who come home broken in body will find a rehabilitation program waiting for them at Edison Vocational School … The school will have facilities for hundreds of them to come and build themselves mentally and physically for a useful life."
+In October 1945, it was said that everyone from teenaged bobby soxers to veterans and gray-haired grandmothers jammed night classes, boosting enrollment at Broadway-Edison Evening School to a new high of 3,000, with many looking to complete their high school education.

 Location: 811 E Olive